By Borneo specialist Mark

 The accommodation is stilted treehouses, about six metres up in the canopy of the rainforest, so when you wake it’s to the noise of the jungle.

-A two-night stay will probably suffice, but you can take a boat trip out to nearby Satang — a tropical island and turtle conservation area — for snorkeling and relaxing on the fine white sand.
+A two-night stay will probably suffice, but you can take a boat trip out to nearby Satang — a tropical island and turtle conservation area — for snorkelling and relaxing on the fine white sand.

 Stopping en route at the mouth of the Salak River, you might with a little luck spot the shy Irrawaddy dolphin.